wtysksk/autotypesearch/Readme.txt

  Offer to save the window title as an auto-type target for the selected entry when a result is found from a search after an unsuccessful auto-type
- Follow new KeePass recommendation to distribute both plgx and dll files in release zip
+ Follow new KeePass recommendation to distribute both plgx and dll files in release zip Fix bug where references in title field were not being resolved when Resolve References option is enabled

 Attributions
 ------------